Solutions of Yang-Mills theory in four-dimensional de Sitter space: Yang-Mills field equations

-One thing to note here is that the above constraint along with the temporal gauge $A_\tau\!=0$ is not the usual Coulomb gauge on Minkowski space.
-In fact, we can make use of the inverse Jacobian \eqref{Jacobian} while promoting the gauge potential to the Minkowski space $\Acal \!= \Acal_a\, e^a \!= A_\mu\,dx^\mu \!=A $ to get
+One thing to note here is that the above constraint, along-with the temporal gauge $A_\tau\!=0$, is not the usual Coulomb gauge on Minkowski space.
+In fact, we can make use of the inverse Jacobian \eqref{Jacobian}, while promoting the gauge potential to the Minkowski space $\Acal \!= \Acal_a\, e^a \!= A_\mu\,dx^\mu \!=A $, to get